afnanenayet/afnan.io/content/posts/introducing-oars.md

 orthogonal arrays).
 As I attempted to implement more complex methods, I found that I was having a more difficult time catching small errors, and that I was having a tough time verifying my work in general.
-I decided to go ahead and create something new that would hopefully help me with my work, and be a little more conducive to my workflow.
+I decided to go ahead and create something new that would hopefully help me with my work and allow for faster iteration.

 ## Orthogonal Arrays